PeterCamilleri/fibonacci_rng/README.md

     @my_rng = FibonacciRng.new(depth, seed_value)

-Where depth is an optional integer value between 3 and are you kidding and the seed value is a number or string or other object that has a repeatable value.
-You can also get a "random" generator of the default depth by using:
+Where depth is an optional integer value between 3 and "are you kidding" and the seed value is a number or string or other object that has a repeatable value.
+You can also get a "random" generator of the default depth (8) and a randomized seed by using:

     @my_rng = FibonacciRng.new